Kicksaw-Consulting/django-salesforce-oauth/README.md

 ## Custom callback

-You likely will want to customize what happens after the OAuth flow is complete, instead of simply getting or creating a user.
+You likely will want to customize what happens after the OAuth flow is complete instead of simply getting or creating a user.
 This can be done by specifying the following in your `settings.py`.

 ```python
 CUSTOM_CALLBACK = "path.to.module.your_callback_function"